KwaiVGI/SocioEmoDialog/README.md

 git clone https://github.com/zllrunning/face-parsing.PyTorch.git
 ```
 Then, refer to the official repository to install dependencies and download the pretrained model (79999_iter.pth).
-Finally, run the following command:
+Once face-parsing.PyTorch is set up, run the following command:
 ```bash
 python BodySegmentationTool.py
 ```